Random vector functional link network: recent developments, applications, and future directions: Developments and applications of RVFL model

 \subsection{Robust RVFL models}

 The standard RVFL model employs $L_{2}$ norm-based loss function that is sensitive to outliers and hence, affects the generalization performance of the model.
 The standard RVFL doesn't perform well over noisy datasets, and therefore, one needs to handle the noisy datasets with extra attention.
 Managing noisy data is a challenging task.
 Thus, several approaches have been introduced to address such problems.
-To deal with datasets having noise or outliers and to reduce the complexity of the model so that the generalization performance of the model can be improved, Cui et al. \cite{cui2017received} proposed RVFL based approach, wherein a novel feature selection method is introduced to make the RVFL model more efficient and robust based on the augmented Lagrangian method.
+To deal with datasets having noise or outliers and to reduce the complexity of the model so that the generalization performance of the model can be improved, Cui et al. \cite{cui2017received} proposed RVFL-based approach, wherein a novel feature selection method is introduced to make the RVFL model more efficient and robust based on the augmented Lagrangian method.
 The proposed RVFL-FS method can be fitted into a parallel or distributed computing environment.
 The RVFL-FS method is employed for the indoor positioning system (IPS) as a regression problem to illustrate the proposed idea.
-Samal et al. \cite{samal2021modified} proposed a robust non-iterative RVFL, i.e., Added activation function based exponentially enhanced robust RVFL (AAERVFL), wherein trigonometric functions based exponentially expanded input vector is connected by a weighted direct link from the input layer to the output layer and a new activation function using a weighted linear combination of two activation functions, i.e., the local sigmoid and global Morlet wavelet function, is introduced.
+RVFL-FS model works on the idea that instead of using the all hidden nodes, one should select the hidden nodes to generate the robust features.
+Therefore, RVFL-FS model is computationally efficient and robust as compared to the standard RVFL model.
+Samal et al. \cite{samal2021modified} proposed a robust non-iterative RVFL, i.e., Added activation function based exponentially enhanced robust RVFL (AAERVFL), wherein trigonometric function based exponentially expanded input vector is connected by a weighted direct link from the input layer to the output layer and a new activation function using a weighted linear combination of two activation functions, i.e., the local sigmoid and global Morlet wavelet function, is introduced.
 The AAERVFL model is examined with five different non-linear systems and three real-world datasets like electricity price prediction, currency exchange rate prediction, and stock price prediction.
 The experiments demonstrate the superiority of the AAERVFL model over the standard RVFL.